Dynamic read & write optimization with TurtleKV: Read, Update, Memory: Pick Two

-\textbf{Read-Optimized (B-trees).} B-trees~\cite{comerUbiquitousBTree1979} provide optimal~\cite {yiDynamicIndexabilityOptimality2012} read performance and can utilize memory to reduce the number of reads required to process queries by caching pages containing tree-nodes.
-B$^{+}$-trees, the most commonly implemented B-tree variant, exploit this mechanism by placing key/value data in the leaves, allowing all but the bottom layer of the tree to be cached in main memory so that queries can be answered with a single read.
+\Btree{}s\cite{comerUbiquitousBTree1979} provide optimal~\cite {brodalLowerBoundsExternal2003, yiDynamicIndexabilityOptimality2012} read performance and can utilize memory to reduce the number of reads required to process queries by caching pages containing tree-nodes (RM trade-off). \Bplustree{}s, the most commonly implemented B-tree variant, exploit this mechanism by placing key-value data in the leaves, allowing all but the bottom layer of the tree to be cached in main memory so that queries require only a single read.

-State-of-the-art approaches to reducing the write cost of updates in B-trees employ the use of a write-ahead log (WAL) to ensure durability of updates, plus a scheme for applying updates to the tree in memory.
+State-of-the-art approaches to reducing the write cost of updates in B-trees employ the use of a write-ahead log (WAL) to ensure durability of updates, plus a scheme for applying updates to the tree in memory (WM trade-off).
 We refer to these as \textit{Log Structured B-trees}.
-Their goal is to defer rewriting pages containing updated keys, in hopes of collecting enough updates per page to amortize I/O. Bw-trees~\cite{bwtrees} do this through the use of delta records applied in-memory to the main tree using lock-/latch-free techniques.
-The closely related Bf-tree~\cite{bftree} use an alternate strategy of caching and updating sub-page slices (\textit{mini-pages}) instead full pages, which has additional benefits in terms of lowering the memory cost of caching "hot" records.
+Their goal is to defer rewriting pages containing updated keys, in hopes of collecting enough updates per page to amortize I/O. \Bwtree{}s~\cite{levandoskiBwTreeBtreeNew2013} do this through the use of delta records applied in-memory to the main tree using lock-/latch-free techniques.
+The closely related \Bftree{}~\cite{bftree} uses an alternate strategy of caching and updating sub-page slices (\textit{mini-pages}) instead of full pages, which has additional benefits in terms of lowering the memory cost of caching ``hot'' records.

-Bw-trees and Bf-trees achieve good write efficiency either when memory is plentiful or when updates are clustered in a few sub-ranges of the key space.
-In the general case, however, \textbf{Log Structured B-trees force a sub-optimal trade-off between \textit{memory} and \textit{write amplification}}, especially as the total data size $N$ grows with respect to available memory $M$ \cite{idreosDesignContinuumsPath2019}.
+\Bwtree{}s and \Bftree{}s achieve good write efficiency either when memory is plentiful or when updates are clustered in a few sub-ranges of the key space.
+In the general case, however, Log Structured B-trees force a sub-optimal trade-off between memory and write amplification, especially as the total data size $N$ grows with respect to available memory $M$ \cite{idreosDesignContinuumsPath2019}.